A Basic Pandas Dataframe Tutorial for Beginners

 In this section, of the Pandas dataframe tutorial, we are going to learn how to write to an Excel file.
 That is, we can save a new xlsx (or overwrite the old, if we like) using Pandas to_excel method.

 For instance, say we made some changes to the data (e.g., aggregated data, changed the names of factors or columns) and we collaborate with other researchers.
-Now we don’t want to send them the old Excel file.
+Now we do not want to send them the old Excel file.

 df.to_excel(excel_writer, sheet_name='Sheet1', index=False)Code language: Python (python)